Rhian Teasdale

 Rhian Louise Teasdale (born 1993) is an English musician.
 Born in Formby, she moved to the Isle of Wight aged eight and then to Bristol for her music career.
-Between 2016 and 2018, she released several singles as Rhian, including "Solid Gold", which was developed with Plastic Mermaids.
+Between 2016 and 2018, she released several singles as Rhain, including "Solid Gold", which was developed with Plastic Mermaids.
 In 2018, she formed Wet Leg with Hester Chambers, and they released the UK singles chart entries "Chaise Longue" and "Wet Dream" in 2022 and the UK Albums Chart topper Wet Leg in 2023.
 The year after that, she featured on Orlando Weeks's "Dig".
-Her voice has been compared with Kate Bush, Björk, and Joanna Newsom.

 Life and career

 Rhian Louise Teasdale was born in 1993 in Formby; she moved to the Isle of Wight with her family when she was eight.
 Her parents were both in the merchant navy.
 Rhys Buchanan of NME incorrectly asserted in September 2016 that Teasdale was from Iceland, leading her to later joke that this was due to the presence of "a secret tunnel that runs right through from Reykjavík to Sandown".
 Teasdale dropped out of her A-levels to undertake a music BTEC at Platform One music college on the Isle of Wight.
 On her first day, she met future bandmate Hester Chambers and bonded with her over a shared love of Laura Marling, Patrick Watson, and Nordic music.
 The pair later dropped out, with Teasdale taking posts as a waitress and then as a stylist, where she dressed characters for adverts.
 She also spent a summer working at Robin Hill Country Park.